sumanthvrao/MovieBuddy/README.md

 * **Getting_data_from_api** - Fetching additional tmdb data
 * **ml-100k** - Complete Dataset from MovieLens together with the data extracted from the API's .
 This also contains the user-item matrix, predicted value matrix, obtained in later stages.
 * **CF-surprise-all-algos.ipynb** - Comparison between algorithms for predicting rating.
-* **CF_surprise_SVD.ipynb** - SVD Algorithm of Surprise was used to build predictions for those userid,movie id paris not in training dataset. top k items for each user were retained based on ratings.
+* **CF_surprise_SVD.ipynb** - SVD Algorithm of Surprise was used to build predictions for those user id - movie id pairs not in training dataset.
+Top k items for each user were retained based on ratings.
 * **Collaborative_filtering_RBM.ipynb** - Restricted Boltzman Machine approach for Collaborative Filtering.
 New, unwatched movies were suggested for a particular user in decresing order of likelihood.
 * **Content_based_filtering.ipynb** - Generate content based suggestions based on combined probability of similar Director, Actors, Genre from other movies as features.
 * **Final_Module.ipynb** - The final notebook containing the driver code and GUI to help get movie suggestions.